Angular-Wave/angular.ts/src/animations/animate.md

 -
 - ## Using $animate in your directive code
 -
-- So far we've explored how to feed in animations into an AngularJS application, but how do we trigger animations within our own directives in our application?
+- So far we've explored how to feed in animations into an AngularTS application, but how do we trigger animations within our own directives in our application?
 - By injecting the `$animate` service into our directive code, we can trigger structural and class-based hooks which can then be consumed by animations.
 Let's
 - imagine we have a greeting box that shows and hides itself when the data changes -